 In the end, I took a salad with smoked herring and salmon, and a forest mushroom soup.
 My other half daringly ordered the game sausages made from bear, elk and wild boar.
 All dishes come with traditional freshly baked bread, which is excellent.

 Another selling point at Olde Hansa are the choice of ales and the large clay mugs in which they’re served.
-I highly recommend trying a mug of the dark honey beer.
+I highly recommend the dark honey beer.
 It’s light, slightly sweet and accompanies the dishes well.